acpdc/RedditClone/README.md

 # RedditClone
-Clone of Reddit.
+Discussion forum app base on Reddit, using Spring and mySQL.
 Work in progress, base backend parts of app.